han-yuexing/FW2SS/README.md

-# PPCC: Scribble Consistency Match and Pixel-Level Prototype Contrastive Calibration for Weakly Supervised Medical Segmentation
+# FW2SS: Scribble Consistency Match and Pixel-Level Prototype Contrastive Calibration for Weakly Supervised Medical Segmentation

 This is the official repo of paper Scribble Consistency Match and Pixel-Level Prototype Contrastive Calibration for Weakly Supervised Medical Segmentation.